 Ren: Whaaat?
 Do I have to do everything around here?

 Stimpy: You know I'm lost without you.

 Not to mention that when Stimpy comes back, it's with a flower garland on his head and skipping in an utterly queer manner.

 Stimpy has played the role of Ren's housewife several times, in "Fake Dad" or "Ren's Pecs" for instance.

 In "Haunted House", when, naturally, Ren and Stimpy go to sleep together and Ren cuddles up to Stimpy, he notices his stench and immediately sends him to take a shower.
 While Stimpy does that, Ren suddenly pops in the door, not feeling uncomfortable at all for entering in the middle of Stimpy's shower, but he also reminds Stimpy not to "forget to wash where the sun don't shiiine!" much too cheerfully to let this line slip.

 "Sven Hoek" has some questionable moments with Stimpy and Sven.
-When they're playing hide and seek, or should I say, seek and hide, Stimpy hides in a closet.
+When they're playing hide and seek, or as said in the episode, seek and hide, Stimpy hides in a closet.
 After Sven finds him, they both sit in Stimpy's rather unimpressively sized litterbox.
 After a minute of blabbering, Stimpy realizes something and scolds the "cameraman", "Hey!
 This is private!", closing the closet door afterwards.

 That scene was cut in reruns recently on Nicktoons.